JetBrains/teamcity-documentation/topics/azure-devops.md

 Leave this field empty to let Azure DevOps select a user account that is used to run the TeamCity Server (or Agent, for the agent-side checkout).

-The "password" field is not available if a repository fetch URL was set via a configured [Azure DevOps OAuth 2.0 connection](configuring-connections.md#Azure+DevOps).
-In this case a refreshable access token is used instead of a static password.
-When a token expires, go to VCS settings and click **Acquire new** to issue a new token.

 </td></tr><tr>

 <td>